-For instance, Mr. Money Mustache and his wife both studied engineering and computer science and had “standard tech-industry cubicle jobs,” which tend to pay pretty well—and require educational and professional opportunities not all people have equal access to.
+For instance, Mr. Money Mustache and his wife both studied engineering and computer science and had “standard tech-industry cubicle jobs,” which tend to pay pretty well—and require educational and professional opportunities not all people can access.

-And in almost all cases, pursuing retirement with the F.I.R.E. movement requires a lifestyle that could be described as austere, foregoing common social and leisure expenses like restaurant dining and travel.
+In almost all cases, pursuing retirement with the F.I.R.E. movement requires a lifestyle that could best be described as basic, foregoing common social and leisure expenses like restaurant dining and travel.